DeepSeek-V2 - Review

 Mixture-of-Experts (DeepSeek-MoE)

-DeepSeek-V2 employs a mixture-of-experts model, where each token activates only a small fraction (21B out of 236B) of the total parameters.
+DeepSeek-V2 uses a mixture-of-experts model, where each token activates only a small fraction (21B out of 236B) of the total parameters.
 Instead of having fewer large experts, they increased the number of experts while reducing their size and introduced a “shared expert.”
-This expert always participates, leveraging the observation that certain computations are common to all tokens.
-This decision helps balance computational efficiency with model performance.
+This expert always participates, based on the observation that some computations are common to all tokens.
+This helps balance computational efficiency with model performance.

 Multi-head Latent Attention (MLA)